llagerlof/QuickAuthPHP/README.md

 # QuickAuthPHP
-One script authentication for multiple users.
+One script for web authentication.
+Support multiple users.
 No database required.